 We landed in Vasco De Gama airport to a circus of Taxi Drivers and luggage trolleys.
 And it must have been a circus as the taxi driver expected 7 of us (plus luggage) to pile into this small car like a bunch of clowns.
 We had to split the band!

-An hour and a bit later we rocked up to the Citrus Goa Hotel on Baga Beach.
+An hour and a bit later we rocked up to the Citrus Goa Hotel on Baga Beach in North Goa.
 What greeted us was a reception covered in Christmas cartoons!